AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/analytics/understanding-the-content-tab.md

 title: Understanding the Content Tab
 exl-id: dd3af0c5-72d7-4ced-a8c7-1900dd30ef3e
 ---
-# Understanding the Content Tab {#understanding-the-content-tab}
+# Understanding the [!UICONTROL Content] Tab {#understanding-the-content-tab}

-The Content Tab is all about your team's email engagement when using a template.
+The [!UICONTROL Content] Tab is all about your team's email engagement when using a template.
 We automatically bubble up three metrics that we believe to be important.

 ## Secret weapon {#secret-weapon}